 “Before deregulation in the United States and in Europe, neighboring electric power companies exchanged power between themselves in accordance with their demands.
 This is not happening in Japan.
 Why not?
 Please ask the electric power companies, because it is the consumers who are the victims.”

-“When I attended a symposium sponsored by METI, a Japanese participant from the floor pressed for an answer from the representatives of the electric power industry asking them, ‘why is the price of electricity in South Korea a third of that in Japan even when the liquefied petroleum gas used to generate power is bought at the same international price?’
+“When I attended a symposium sponsored by METI, a Japanese participant from the floor pressed for an answer from the representatives of the electric power industry asking them, ‘why is the price of electricity in South Korea a third of that in Japan even when the liquefied natural gas used to generate power is bought at the same international price?’
 People are asking ‘why’.
 A change will take place when these voices asking ‘why’ become louder.”

 According to Mr. Hirl, there are two types of people in Japan today, namely conservatives and reformists.
 To him, it is the reformists who ask the “why” questions that will support Enron.
 “Major firms, which will soon be signing agreements (to procure electricity via Enron),” he continues, “were skeptical about what Enron could do at first.
-But now are interested in dispersing risk using derivative products.
+But now are interested in dispersing risk using financial derivative products.
 Once users put their mind to it, they become refined quite quickly.
 The market needs a representative indicator in order for the swap and option transactions to materialize.
 What we are also trying to do is to create that indicator with the price of electricity in Japan.”

 Joint Project with Electric Power Companies

-Mr. Hirl thinks that the foundation of a wholesale market for trading electricity can be established in Japan once the method for determining the price of electricity becomes more transparent when the activities of Enron and the industrial sector becomes much stronger.
+Mr. Hirl thinks that the foundation of a wholesale market for trading electricity can be established in Japan once the method for determining the price of electricity becomes more transparent when the activities of Enron and the industrial sector become much stronger.
 He stressed that the important thing is to increase the number of allies, and hence he is not interested in taking a forceful approach that is based on exercising power.
-It seems that he considers as Enron’s likely allies, gas companies and steel manufacturers on the power-supply side, and NTT on the demand side.
+It seems that he considers as Enron’s likely allies, gas companies and steel manufacturers on the power-supply side, and NTT and others on the demand side.

 He also does not like been thought of as an enemy of electric power companies.
 “I have thought much about conducting joint projects with Japanese electric power companies overseas.
 Using Enron has the benefit of lowing the costs for electric power companies.”
 In other words, Enron is trying to step up the momentum of liberalization by even helping its competitors.